flordutari/lab-react-travel-bucket/README.md

 ### Iteration 5 | Create a Delete Button

 Add a delete button to the DestinationBox component.
 When clicked, the destination should be removed from the list.
 Pass a function through props from App.js to handle this.

+### Iteration 6 | Add a New Destination
+Create a controlled component named AddDestinationForm.
+This component should contain input fields for the name, image, continent, and notes of a new destination.

+When the user submits the form, the new destination should be added to the list.
+To achieve this, pass a function from App.js to handle adding the new destination to the state.

+Iteration 7 | Implement Search Bar
+Create a Search component to search through and filter the list of destinations by name.
+This will allow users to search for specific destinations in their bucket list.